MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/aws-index.md

 layout: home
 ---

-# AZ-020: Microsoft Azure Solutions for AWS Developers
+# AZ-020: Microsoft Azure solutions for AWS developers

 Hyperlinks to each of the lab exercises and demos are listed below.